y3pat/Exploration-into-Recipes-and-Ratings-Dataset/README.md

 <iframe src="assets/totalfat_rating.html" width=800 height=600 frameBorder=0></iframe>

 As we can see from the permutation testing done on total fat (PDV) vs ratings, we calculate a p-value of 0.0.
 With a significance level of 0.05, we reject the null which means that the ratings column is most likely MAR and dependent on the total fat (PDV) column.

+## Hypothesis Testing

+After seeing all of these distributions and tables, I wanted to finally answer the question on if people give lower ratings on average to recipes with higher total fat contents.
+Before performing the permutation test to see if we can reject the null, I came up with the null hypothesis, alternate hypothesis, and observation statistic.

+Null Hypothesis: People give recipes with a total fat greater than 100% of your daily value the same average ratings as those with total fat content less than or equal to 100%
+Alternate Hypothesis: People give recipes with a total fat greater than 100% of your daily value lower average ratings than those with total fat content less than or equal to 100%
+Observation Statistic: Difference of Means

+First, I created a new column in a df that contained the ratings and total fat (PDV) columns that identified if a food was high in fat.
+This was done by putting True if the food had >100.0 PDV and False otherwise.
+This allowed me to then group the df so that the indices were True or False, and found the mean ratings for each.
+I then did (mean rating of False) - (mean rating of True) which calculates how much higher the rating of foods with low fat is than the rating of foods with high fat.

+After performing a permutation test using this as the statistic, I found a p-value of 0.095.
+This means that we fail to reject the null with a significance of 0.05.
+This also means that the test is statistically insignificant.